Tuesday 15 July 1941

 |Japanese light cruiser Kashii, July 15, 1941.|

 Italian forces are sent to relieve Cetinje, which is besieged by the insurgents.
-After eight hours battle, the insurgents are victorious and kill 70–80 Italian soldiers and officers, wound 260, and capture the remaining 440 Italians.
+After eight hours of battle, the insurgents are victorious and kill 70–80 Italian soldiers and officers, wound 260, and capture the remaining 440 Italians.

 At Virpazar, rebels capture several small boats.
 They intend to use them to trade with Italian authorities in Scutari.